Better outbound starts with better books

 Dynamic books is a modern sales territory design that continually assigns the highest-potential accounts to reps with available capacity.

-Traditional territory design is inefficient and unfair (read about the trouble with territories).
-Built on best practices from high performing B2B inside sales teams, dynamic books is a alternative way of equitably allocating accounts to increase rep productivity.
+Traditional territory design is inefficient and unfair for many sales teams.
+Built on best practices from high performing B2B inside sales teams, dynamic books is an alternative way of equitably allocating accounts to increase rep productivity.

 A dynamic books approach relies on books instead of territories.
 Every rep is assigned a book of accounts, based on account fit and in-market timing, as well as the rep’s available capacity.
 When an account is converted or disqualified, it moves out of the rep’s book and a fresh new account moves in.